Wolverley

 Wolverley is a village; with nearby Cookley (1 mi northeast), it forms a civil parish in the Wyre Forest District of Worcestershire, England.
 It is 2 miles north of Kidderminster and lies on the River Stour and the Staffordshire and Worcestershire Canal.
 At the time of the 2001 census, it had a population of 2,096.
+The village has also been known as "Overley" at various times.

 Notable features

 There are 13 Listed Buildings within Wolverley, three of which are grade II*.

 One of the unusual features of the area are rooms cut into the sandstone cliffs behind some of the houses.
 In the centre of the village, next to the Queen's Head Public House car-park are some caves which reflect this usage.

 Wolverley has one of the few remaining animal pounds in the area.